 Co-signers are permitted on first mortgage loans originated for Homebuyer Households.
-Co-signers are not vested in title and may reside in the subject Property.
+Cosigners are not vested in title and may reside in the subject Property or Qualified Dwelling Unit.

 Annualized Gross Income Calculation

 Total Annualized Gross Income includes, but is not limited to: